Concept Art and Animation Level 3

 After completion of the Level 3 Diploma qualification learners can progress to a second year and work towards an Extended Diploma qualification.

-On successful completion of the Diploma 1st-year programme you can continue your study of Animation and Illustration on a one-year Extended Diploma Level 3.
+On successful completion of the Diploma 1st-year programme you can continue your study of Concept Art and Animation on a one-year Extended Diploma Level 3.
 It’s also possible for learners to progress onto other Extended Diploma qualifications in art and design including photography and graphic arts.
 The Extended Diploma qualification prepares students for degree-level study in a related area.

 Alternatively, students can choose to study on the Art and Design Foundation Diploma, or Creative and Digital Media Apprenticeship.
 Students can also progress to Higher Apprenticeship qualifications.
 Depending on your age and prior attainment, some learners may also progress directly to Higher Education, for example to a BA (Hons) Graphic Design programme.